 Perry's Victory & International Peace Memorial

 Perry's Victory & International Peace Memorial is the only peace memorial within the national park system.
 The 352-foot Greek Doric column was built to commemorate the victory of Commodore Oliver Hazard Perry in the Battle of Lake Erie during the War of 1812.
 Just as important, the Memorial commemorates the peaceful relations between Great Britain, Canada and the US that ensued after the war.
 On June 2, 1936 the memorial was established as a unit of the National Park Service by a presidential proclamation of Franklin D. Roosevelt.
-The Memorial is closed for restoration until 2012.

 Perry's Victory and International Peace Memorial